stefanofa/awesome/README.md

 *   [Nutlope/aicommits](https://github.com/Nutlope/aicommits) - A CLI that writes your git commit messages for you with AI

-*   [finom/vovk](https://github.com/finom/vovk) - REST for Next - Transforms Next.js into a powerful and extensible REST API platform
+*   [finom/vovk](https://github.com/finom/vovk) - RESTful RPC for Next.js - Transforms Next.js into a powerful and extensible REST API platform

 *   [sindresorhus/ky](https://github.com/sindresorhus/ky) - 🌳 Tiny & elegant JavaScript HTTP client based on the browser Fetch API